Top 7 RevOps Challenges and How to Solve Them

 Audit your current tools and identify redundancies.
 List every platform your GTM teams use, what it does, who owns it, and whether it integrates with your CRM.
 Look for overlap where two tools solve the same problem.

 Consolidate where possible.
 If three tools handle email sequencing, pick one and sunset the others.
 Look for platforms that combine multiple capabilities so you reduce the number of logins and integrations to manage.
+A focused review of revenue operations tools can help you identify which platforms deliver the most coverage with the fewest integration points.

 Prioritize tools with native integrations to your CRM and engagement platforms.
 Every additional integration point is a potential failure point.
 Choose vendors that connect directly to Salesforce, HubSpot, Outreach, or Salesloft without requiring middleware.